 Our digital transformation places the customer at the centre of everything we do.
-We are focused on finding more effective ways of doing business and making it easier for our employees to serve our customers.
-We are adopting new digital technologies, developing new skills in our employees, and simplifying processes.
-Business intelligence, automation, and customer self-serve opportunities will further our ability to provide an exceptional customer experience.
-This reinvigoration will make SaskTel more agile and responsive to the evolving needs of our customers.
+We are focused on finding more effective ways of doing business and making it easier for employees to serve our customers.
+SaskTel is adopting new digital technologies, developing new skills in our employees, and simplifying processes.
+Business intelligence, automation, and customer self-serve and self-install options are furthering our ability to provide an exceptional customer experience.
+The company's digital transformation continues to make SaskTel more effective, efficient, agile, and responsive to customer needs.

-SaskTel has aligned our strategic goal to reinvigorate our company through digital transformation with six Crown Sector Strategic Priorities: Customer Focus; Skilled Labour Force; Financial Sustainability; Priority Investments; Private Sector Engagement; and Technology and Innovation.
+Our digital transformation strategic goal is aligned with the following Crown Sector Strategic Priorities: Customer Focus; Financial Sustainability; Priority Investments; and Technology and Innovation.

 - Simplify

+- Implement a digital-only model

 - Automate

-- Implement a digital-only operating model

-- Transformational initiatives from our exceptional customer experience goal
+- Transform initiatives from our exceptional customer experience goal

 Success with SaskTel's digital transformation activities is critical to the company's future.
-A new measure for 2020/21 was introduced to capture our performance: Benefits Realized from Transformation Initiatives.
-Some of the benefits from digital transformation will be the result of new revenues while others will provide benefits from operational efficiencies as we streamline our work and make things easier for our customers.
-SaskTel set a target of \$10 million in incremental benefits for 2020/21.
-With ongoing revenue losses from legacy services, these benefits will help maintain the company's financial sustainability over the long term.
+Some of the benefits from digital transformation will be the result of new revenues while others will provide benefits from operational efficiencies as we streamline our work and make things easier for customers.
+SaskTel set a target of \$20.0 million in incremental benefits for 2021/22.
+These benefits will help maintain the company's financial sustainability over the long term in the face of a changing business environment.